Skip to main content

 • Built-in thermometer and removable charcoal pan for easy maintenance

-• Front work table and bottom shelf for additional storage space
+• Front work table and bottom shelf for additional storage and prep space

 • Two wagon-style wheels for easy mobility